maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 ### test_6.xml ###

-Demonstrates a simple matrix question, with the grid [interaction elements](Interaction_elements) within a displayed equation.
+Demonstrates a simple matrix question, with the grid [inputs](Inputs) within a displayed equation.
 Notes on how Maxima deals with matrices are given in [Maxima](../CAS/Maxima).

 ### test_7.xml ###